sashakid/ios-guide/README.md

 * Mutexes
 * Condition variables
-* Synchronization between threads using read/write locks and barriers Implementations of the API are available on many Unix-like POSIX-conformant operating systems such as FreeBSD, NetBSD, OpenBSD, GNU/Linux, Mac OS X and Solaris.
-DR-DOS and Microsoft Win-dows implementations also exist.
+* Synchronization between threads using read/write locks and barriers

+Implementations of the API are available on many Unix-like POSIX-conformant operating systems such as FreeBSD, NetBSD, OpenBSD, GNU/Linux, Mac OS X and Solaris.
+DR-DOS and Microsoft Windows implementations also exist.
 ## NSThread
 is a simple Objective-C wrapper around pthreads.
 This makes the code look more familiar in a Cocoa environment.
 For example, you can define a thread as a subclass of NSThread, which encapsulates the code you want to run in the background.
 ## Run Loops